MiroslavKohut/quadrocopter_driver/README.md

 https://www.youtube.com/watch?v=z78SoeCwCng

 # Institute
-Slovak University of Technology in Bratislava (STU) Faculty of Electrical Engineering and Information Technology Institute of robotics and cybernetics (ÚRK)
+Slovak University of Technology in Bratislava (STU)
+Faculty of Electrical Engineering and Information Technology
+Institute of Robotics and Cybernetics (ÚRK)

 # LICENCE
 The MIT License (MIT)